 - Reprisals for murder.
 After Aboriginal people attacked European people, search parties retaliated ferociously.

 - Theft.
 Massacres in reprisal for the killing or theft of horses, livestock or property are second only to reprisals for murder of a settler.

 - Struggle for land.
 Stockmen often led cattle to graze well beyond the limits of a station as areas needed time to recover.

 - Lack of communication.
 Because the colonists didn't speak Aboriginal languages, and very few tried, they couldn't learn about Aboriginal people's culture or settle disputes.

 - No reason.
 Sometimes colonists attacked for no rational reason.
-It could just be cheekiness, e.g. for being “found standing in the moonlight in the doorway of [a squatter’s] hut”.
+It could just be that the opportunity arose, or the cheekiness of the person, e.g. for being "found standing in the moonlight in the doorway of [a squatter's] hut".

 - Fear of attacks.
 The invaders were afraid that Aboriginal people who were painted for important ceremonies were in fact performing war dances and would later attack.